 On the next page, the installer will ask you to configure USER SETTINGS.

 Click Root Password to define the root user password.
-Remember to choose a strong password and check the degree of power of the password to make sure the password is strong.
+Remember to choose a strong password and check the password’s degree of power to make sure the password is strong.

 In this step, Click “User Creation” to create a new user.